QuantLet/COP/COPlcpinres/README.md

 Output: 'The Quantlet returns plots which show the structure, the taus on the intervals of homogeneity, the intervals of homogeneity and the ML on these intervals.'

+Example: 'The example is performed for the indizes DAX, DJ and NIKKEI in the time span [1.1.1985; 23.12.2010] using the Clayton (first two graphs) and the Gumbel copula (second two graphs).'

 ```

 ![Picture1](Clayton1.png)